Zamza584/website-sample-camera-shop/README.md

 camera-shop-website
-some of the main features it will have: display the products of the different cameras.
+some of the main features it will have: display the products of different cameras from data base